 - Vitamin D positively affects sperm motility, making it important for men as well as women.

-- Supplementing is the best way to ensure you’re getting enough vitamin D to optimize fertility.
+- Supplementing is tan optimal way to ensure you’re getting enough vitamin D to support your pre-pregnancy journey.

 Soaking up the Vitamin D